sungsoo-ahn/2025/_posts/2025-04-28-Low-resource-language-translation.md

 In our case, a Jaccard similarity score of 62 between Marathi and Konkani suggests a substantial overlap, with the two languages sharing about 62% of their linguistic elements, such as words, phrases, or structures.
 We also calculated the Jaccard similarity between Tunisian Arabic and Modern Standard Arabic, which resulted in a score of 56%.
 While Jaccard similarity is not an essential criterion, it supports our selection of effective pivot and source languages.
 In future work, we aim to explore whether correlation between lexical similarity and translation performance exists.

 ### Models
+todo: languages supported
+todo: types of translation tasks supported
 In this experiment, we evaluate the performance of two models: Unbabel/TowerInstruct-7B-v0.2 d-cite key="alves2024tower"></d-cite>, and NousResearch/Hermes-2-Pro-Llama-3-8B <d-cite key="Hermes-2-Pro-Llama-3-8B"></d-cite>.
 The Hermes-2-Pro-Llama-3 model is a fine-tuned version of Llama3, known for its multilingual capabilities.

-Tower Instruct is fine-tuned from the Llama2 model specifically for translation-related tasks such as Machine Translation (MT) and Automatic Post-Editing (APE) <d-cite key="alves2024tower"></d-cite>.
+Tower Instruct is fine-tuned from Tower base model wh model specifically for translation-related tasks such as Machine Translation (MT) and Automatic Post-Editing (APE) <d-cite key="alves2024tower"></d-cite>.
 The Tower Base model is first fine-tuned from Llama2 using monolingual and parallel corpora, while Tower Instruct is then fine-tuned from Tower Base with specific instructions for translation tasks.
 Although Tower Instruct performs well on translation tasks, it is not expected to excel in languages it was not exposed to during training.

 Our strategic selection of these models is designed to assess their effectiveness in translating languages outside their initial training sets.
 Despite Tower Instruct’s specialized training in translation, it has not been directly exposed to the specific low-resource languages focused on in this experiment, offering a unique test of its adaptability to unseen languages.